 We know to best defend ourselves and our loved ones we must be ready, equipped and know what to do if necessary.
 Winning and surviving is about having the edge in the fight, whether that is in time, equipment, skill, and perhaps even in luck.
 Carrying your gun with a round in the chamber can give you the edge.

 What an interesting topic this is.
 Take a moment and view the video first.
+Then read below.

 Subscribe to our YouTube channel

 We need to give ourselves the edge to win.
-As discussed in the video, there is no doubt that not having a round in the chamber can put us at a great disadvantage and at risk.
+As discussed in the video, there is no doubt that not having a round in the chamber can put us at a great disadvantage and at additional risk.
 So why then is having a round in the chamber something we hesitate to do?
-We after all, carry a gun to be able to defend ourselves so naturally we don’t want to put ourselves at greater risk, so why do so many choose to do exactly that?
+We, after all, carry a gun to be able to defend ourselves so naturally, we don’t want to put ourselves at greater risk, so why do so many choose to do exactly that?

 We do so because of fear.
 We fear having a negligent discharge and someone getting hurt.

 The KEY factor in this decision I believe is CONFIDENCE.
-This is where both the question and the answer lies.
+This is where both the question and the answer lie.
 Your level of confidence in knowing your gun and handling your gun are directly related to your confidence and willingness to carry your defensive handgun with a round in the chamber.

 Practice holstering and unholstering your unloaded gun to gain confidence and skill.
 Practice shooting as much as you can so you know everything your gun can do and everything it can’t do.
-An interesting suggestion once shared with me is to put dummy rounds in your carry firearm and toss it on the bed, couch, chair or even let it land on the floor a few times. (of coures I am not condoning damaging your gun, so caution and wisdom must be used) See if it discharges.
-Try it in every configuration you can imagine, hammer back, safety on, safety off, locked and cocked.
+An interesting suggestion once shared with me is to put dummy rounds in your carry firearm and toss it on the bed, couch, or chair or even let it land on the floor a few times. (of course I am not condoning damaging your gun, so caution and wisdom must be used) See if it discharges.
+Try it in every configuration you can imagine, hammer back, safety on, safety off, locked, and cocked.
 You will find what will not discharge the firearm.

 Carrying a gun is serious business, with serious consequences. if you are going to carry a gun you need to be READY to carry one and ready to use it.
-If you are not, than perhaps you should wait until you are.
+If you are not, then perhaps you should wait until you are.
 Ready means being mentally prepared, it means you are trained, comfortable and competent to carry and use your gun.